szwang/glue-reflection/readme.md

 ### Getting Started

-The app is deployed here: [https://shrouded-scrubland-2020.herokuapp.com/](https://shrouded-scrubland-2020.herokuapp.com/).
+The app is deployed [here](https://reaction-recorder.herokuapp.com/).

 #### Running the app